digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is React?
 How is it different from other JS frameworks?
 * What happens during the lifecycle of a React component?
 * What can you tell me about JSX?
+    This is the so-called.
+Synthetic sugar / syntactic sugar for function React.createElement (component, props, ... children).
+    It allows you to write code that is a combination of javascript and html within the render function of the component.
+JSX syntax can be used to render both regular HTML elements as well as other React components, these must start with a capital letter.

 * Are you familiar with Flux?
 * What are stateless components?
 * Explain this Code: